lars-sh/parent/README.md

 * Project Lombok to allow writing less boilerplate
 * Checkstyle and formatter for clean code
 * SpotBugs, PMD and CPD for safe code and following best practices
-* Eclipse Integration to see warnings as easy as possible
+* Eclipse (and partly IntelliJ IDEA) integration to see warnings as easy as possible
 * Until further notice we aim at using Java 8.

 Read below descriptions and tips to get started.
 In case you run into problems [open an issue](https://github.com/lars-sh/parent/issues), in case you'd like to help with this document or one of the submodules feel free to [create pull requests](https://github.com/lars-sh/parent/pulls).
 There is still much that can be done.